delawaremathguy/ShoppingList/README.md

   - **ShoppingListTabView1** is a single list of items as described above, with items listed by their location's visitationOrder (and then alphabetically for each location).
 Since Locations have different colors, the list is manageable, but not ideal.

 - **ShoppingListTabView2** is an alternative view with the list of items parceled out into **sections** with listStyle = GroupedListStyle.
 After a gazillion attempts and coding and recoding, this version seems to be working almost pretty well so far.
+I already seen some things from WWDC this week that i will investigate further, to see if there's a more natural paradigm for sectioning a List.

 - At some point, I may want to use **sheets** for the Add/Modify screens, and I am working on that right now.
 I have a pretty good idea about how that works.
 But in using NavigationLinks to move to the Add/Modify views, I have found the following curiosities (that perhaps will go away in Swift 2.0) which seem to be in conflict (this was not the case in UIKit).